stummjr/doc.scrapinghub.com/crawlera.rst

         /* ... */
     },

-If it's preferred that Crawlera operated only on specific URLs, they should be wrapped according to :ref:`fetch-api`
+If it's preferred that Crawlera operated only on specific URLs, they should be wrapped according to :ref:`fetch-api`.

 *Example in CasperJS*: